imritch/SQLServerAlwaysOn/AWS/Quick-Start-Guide.md

 # When prompted:
 # DC IP: <DC01PrivateIP from Step 2>
 # Domain Password: <your CONTOSO\Administrator password>
+# Its the password you got when you created the EC2 instances and used aws ec2 get-password-data to get the password for the DC01 instance.
 # Computer Name: SQL01
 ```